transentis/bptk_py/README.md

 ## Changelog

 ### 0.9.0
-We removed the JavaScript SD Compiler and programmed a whole new transpiler XMILE --> Python in Python to obtain large performance increases and stability when working with XMILE models
+We removed the JavaScript SD Compiler and programmed a whole new transpiler that converts XMILE to Python __in Python__ to obtain large performance increases and stability when working with XMILE models.
+No longer you will need Node.js for transpiling models into Python.
-* Thanks to the new XMILE Transpiler, we added conversion for the following operators: SMTH1, TREND
+* With the new XMILE Transpiler, we also ship support for the following XMILE operators: SMTH1, TREND

 ### 0.8.9